adrianlee/blog/posts/terraform.md

 ![Terraform variables](/images/2020/terraform.png "Terraform variables")

-I have an in-house solutions for managing and scaling docker containers within each VM.
+I have an in-house solution for managing and scaling docker containers within each VM.
 I'm interested in using Kubernetes to manage the lifecycle of the containers but I haven't found a need to migrate.
 If things aren't broken, why fix it?
 Or in my case, it doesn't make sense to potentially break production for the sake of my interests!